-Overall Jan 1 thru Mar 31, 2010 To Date

-Total Projected Budget from All Sources N/A \$25,160,000.00

-Total CDBG Program Funds Budgeted N/A \$25,160,000.00

-Program Funds Drawdown \$0.00 \$5,477,868.50

-Obligated CDBG DR Funds \$0.00 \$25,160,000.00

-Expended CDBG DR Funds \$0.00 \$5,477,868.50

-New York City Economic Development Corporation \$0.00 \$5,477,868.50

-Match Contributed \$0.00 \$0.00

-Program Income Received \$0.00 \$0.00

-Program Income Drawdown \$0.00 \$0.00
+Overall Oct 1 thru Dec 31, 2010 To Date Total Projected Budget from All Sources N/A \$25,255,000.00 Total CDBG Program Funds Budgeted N/A \$25,255,000.00 Program Funds Drawdown \$0.00 \$11,687,341.75 Program Funds Obligated \$0.00 \$25,160,000.00 Program Funds Expended \$0.00 \$11,687,341.75 New York City Economic Development Corporation \$0.00 \$11,687,341.75 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

-PROGRAM DESCRIPTION: LMDC has allocated \$25,160,000 to the New York Stock Exchange Security and Streetscape Program, of which \$160,000 is for costs associated with environmental review and \$25,000,000 is to plan and oversee the construction of the Program.
-The Program includes the installation of security barriers and guard facilities; the repaving of the Broadway intersections at Wall Street and Exchange Place; the installation of Eurocobble along Broad Street between Wall Street and Exchange Place; and the placement of NoGo bollards.
+PROGRAM DESCRIPTION: In April 2010, the LMDC Board authorized an amendment to Partial Action Plan 4 to add \$95,000.
+The authorization brought the total amount of funding allocated to the New York Stock Exchange Security and Streetscape program to \$25,255,000, of which \$160,000 is for costs associated with environmental review and \$25,095,000 is to plan and oversee the construction of the Program.
+The amendment to Partial Action Plan 4 was approved by HUD on August 5, 2010.
+The Program includes the installation of security barriers and guard facilities; the repaying of the Broadway intersections at Wall Street and Exchange Place; the installation of Eurocobble along Broad Street between Wall Street and Exchange Place; and the placement of NoGo bollards.
 Phase One of the project also includes the installation of a set of turntables at the intersection of Broad and Beaver Streets and the addition of new and more attractive street furniture to facilitate pedestrian circulation and enjoyment of the Financial District.
 Phase Two of the project continues with the critical improvements begun in Phase One and focuses on the next step of improving the public realm.
 The improvements support and enhance the Financial District as a competitive location for businesses and residents.
-Phase Two improvement include a second set of turntables at the intersection of Wall and William Streets to replace the existing clamshell devices, expanded use of EuroCobble along Wall Street between New and Willam Streets and along Broad between Wall and Beaver Streets, the introduction of interpretive historical elements along Wall and Broad Streets, plaques and markers explaining the relevance of the historical interpretive elements, and a raised pedestrian zone at the corner of Exchange Place and Broad Street.
+Phase Two improvement include a second set of turntables at the intersection of Wall and William Streets to replace the existing clamshell devices, expanded use of EuroCobble along Wall Street between New and Willam Streets and along Broad between Wall and Beaver Streets, the introduction of interpretive historical elements along Wall and Broad Streets, plagues and markers explaining the relevance of the historical interpretive elements, and a raised pedestrian zone at the corner of Exchange Place and Broad Street.
+Phase I and Phase II were substantially completed in the fourth guarter of 2009.
+The City of New York is planning the installation of two interpretative bollards in the area as part of this project.

 PROGRAM OBJECTIVE: The objective of the New York Stock Exchange Area Security and Streetscape Program is to provide the utmost security for the Stock Exchange area, and to ensure that the environment is aesthetically conducive for the people that work and live in the Financial District.
 Securing the area has long been a priority for New York City and New York State.
 The proposed improvements will serve to make the Financial District a competitive location for businesses and an attractive place for residents.

 PROPOSED BENEFICIARIES: This project would benefit residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
 This project would also serve to benefit the many visitors to the area by providing for aesthetic improvements to the public realm.
+The number of persons benefiting annually is based on a 2006 economic analysis report produced by The Louis Berger Group, which determined that there were approximately 39,451 residents in the New York Stock Exchange Area, 104,850 workers in the Area, and 2 million visitors annually to the Area.